 Make chocolate filling

-- If your nut or seed butter is not soft, microwave it for 15 seconds and stir until smooth.
+- If your nut butter is not soft, microwave it for 15 seconds and stir until smooth.

 - Press this filling into the chocolate-coated molds or use the roll method (see notes)